Yxiang-828/Yxiang-828.github.io/note.md

 ### Precision
-Precision means providing enough detail to be specific and exact.
+Precision means being specific and exact to the necessary level of detail.
 In critical thinking, precision avoids vagueness and generalities.
+Precision is not about "more details" in general, but about the right details that make a statement exact and unambiguous.

+**Clarity vs. Precision:**
+- Clarity comes first: Is the idea understandable?
+- Precision comes next: Is the idea specific and exact enough for the context?

 **Questions to ask:**
 - Can you be more specific?